Frequently Asked Questions - FAQ about Valley Oak Tools

 Do you still sell the rubber-tire wheel hoe?

-We continue to offer replacement parts to owners of our rubber tire wheel hoes, but we no longer offer the rubber tire option on new wheel hoes.
+We continue to offer replacement parts to owners of our rubber tire wheel hoes, but we no longer offer the rubber tire option on our wheel hoes.
+You are welcome to call our office to check if we have any complete rubber tires in stock.
+We also have an upgrade kit for the steel wheel we sell for older wheel hoe models.

 The steel wheel has a stainless steel axle, oil impregnated bronze bearings, and doesn't deteriorate in the sun.